Mapping the Planetary Wake in HD 163296 with Kinematics: Methods

 We followed the prescription outlined in \citetalias{bollati2021} to compute the velocity perturbations created by the planet wake in the disk mid-plane using the non-linear evolution theory, with the same disk and planet parameters as above.
 We generated these perturbations on a $500\times500$ Cartesian grid and added them to an unperturbed background given by \cite{takeuchi2002}

 where the deviation from Keplerian rotation is due to the gas pressure support.

-We projected the wake and associated velocity fields (Eq. \ref{eq:wake}) onto the CO emitting layer (Eq. \ref{eq:height}) assuming no vertical dependence in the velocity perturbations, and then onto the plane of the sky to derive a line of sight velocity map of the disk upper surface (using a disk inclination of $i=46^{\circ}$ and position angle PA$=55^{\circ}$).
-In reality the exact location of the spiral on the disk surface will depend on the vertical and radial temperature gradients (see Section~\ref{sec:limitations}).
+We projected the wake and associated velocity fields (Eq. \ref{eq:wake}) onto the CO emitting layer (Eq. \ref{eq:height}) assuming no vertical dependence in the velocity perturbations (see Section~\ref{sec:limitations}), and then onto the plane of the sky to derive a line of sight velocity map of the disk upper surface (using a disk inclination of $i=46^{\circ}$ and position angle PA$\,=313^{\circ}$).
+In this projection we implicitly assume identical radial temperature profiles in both the mid-plane and the emitting layer.
+In reality the temperature is vertically stratified, which may result in spirals with a larger pitch angle (see Section~\ref{sec:limitations}).